 If hunger hits and we don't have healthy, nutrient-dense foods on hand, "we are more likely to choose high-calorie fatty or sugary foods because our body wants a lot of energy quickly," Hunt says.
 Because these foods often come pre-packaged, the time-saving convenience factor is also very appealing — especially when you're ravenous.

-But when it comes to self-care, ultra processed foods packed with salt, sweeteners and fat not only hurt your overall health in the long run — eating them is linked to an increased risk of obesity, diabetes and heart disease, among other concerns — but may also sabotage your mental health in the short term.
+But when it comes to self-care, ultra processed foods packed with salt, sweeteners and fat not only hurt your overall health in the long run but may also sabotage your mental health in the short term.

 For example, getting too many simple carbs, like those found in sugary foods and drinks, causes your blood sugar levels to spike and dip, and this rollercoaster can affect your mood.
 Conversely, eating complex carbs (think: whole grains like brown rice and oatmeal) is thought to increase your serotonin levels, which may create a calming effect, according to the Mayo Clinic.

-All this to say, prepping nutritious foods in advance helps facilitate healthier choices at mealtime and fosters a more positive relationship with food, Hunt says.
+All this to say, prepping nutritious foods in advance can help facilitate healthier choices at mealtime and fosters a more positive relationship with food, Hunt says.

 How to Practice More Self-Care During Meal Prep